Subscription Modal Banner

 You may be covered for something like “S$200 per 6 hours of travel delays”, up to the cap indicated in your policy.
 Note that the minimum duration stated in your policy will have to be reached for the claim to be valid.

-So for instance, if your policy only pays out for delays six hours or longer, your claim may not be successful if your wait was shorter, say five hours.
+So, for instance, if your policy only pays out for delays six hours or longer, your claim may not be successful if your wait was shorter, say five hours.

-Hence, if you are travelling in a region or season with a heightened chance of flight delays – such as during typhoon season in Japan, where there may be increased risk of airport closures – you’ll want to pay attention to the travel delay benefit in your policy.
+Hence, if you are travelling in a region or season with a heightened chance of flight delays – such as during typhoon season in Japan, where there may be an increased risk of airport closures – you’ll want to pay attention to the travel delay benefit in your policy.

 Also, don’t confuse travel delay with luggage delay.
 The latter is the benefit you can claim if your checked luggage goes missing and fails to show up when you disembark from your flight.